-Personnel use Internet services in a responsible and security conscious manner.
+Personnel use online services in a responsible and security conscious manner.

-This section describes the policy and awareness considerations that personnel using Internet services need to know and why personnel should not use web-based email and peer-to-peer applications over the Internet.
+This section describes the policy and awareness considerations that personnel using online services need to know and why personnel should exercise care using online services such as social networks, web-based email or peer-to-peer applications over the internet.

-This section applies to services utilising the Internet such as web browsing, Instant Messaging (IM), Internet Relay Chat (IRC), Internet Protocol (IP) telephony, video conferencing and peer-to-peer applications.
-Agencies need to be aware and educate personnel that unless applications using these communications methods are evaluated and approved by ASD they must not be used for communicating sensitive or classified information over the Internet.
+In this section the term online services applies to services using the internet such as social networks, online collaboration tools, web browsing, instant messaging (IM), Internet Relay Chat (IRC), Internet Protocol (IP) telephony, video conferencing, file sharing sites and peer-to-peer applications.
+Agencies need to be aware, and ensure their personnel are aware, that unless applications using these communications methods are evaluated and approved by ASD they must not be used for communicating sensitive or classified information over the internet.

-Additional technical information and controls are in the Web Content and Connections section of the Software Security chapter, the Email Applications section of the Email Security chapter and the Video Conferencing and Internet Protocol Telephony section of the Network Security chapter.
+Additional technical information and controls are in the Software Security and Email Security chapters, and the Video Conferencing and Internet Protocol Telephony section of the Network Security chapter.